ivorking/textfire/README.md

 ## Challenges

 An early challenge was deciding whether to use Phaser2 or 3.
 When I started the project for GA, Phaser3 had just been released.
 While it provided numerous advantages, it also had almost no documentation or tutorials for new functionality.
 It also saw a fundamental redesign of handling game state.
-This meant existing tutorials were difficult to follow, and I had to look at source Phaser.js code to work out which functions to use.
-Many Phaser2 functions and uses had been deprecated.
-I nonetheless went with Phaser3 to ensure the project would remain current for future updates and to take advantage of newer functionality.
+This meant existing tutorials were difficult to follow, and I had to consider Phaser.js source code to determine which functions to use.

+Many Phaser2 functions had been deprecated.
+Nonetheless I went with Phaser3 to ensure the project would remain current for future updates and to take advantage of newer functionality.

 Another challenge was allowing the user to enter the name of their ship, and then using this as a texture for the ship sprite.
 Phaser3 didn't have a way of readily achieving this,and because of its control of the game loop, I had to use a dom node to image library to achieve it.
 The final challenge was the starfield and updating star positions with the main game loop while maintaining game performance.